TPs-Ingenieria-de-Sistemas/infra/README.md

 # infra

 I built the images to the Github Container Registry.
-However, i think you can run the images locally without having to pull them.
+However, I think you can build the images locally from each repo without having to pull them.